 Plant Material

 The leaves of Spilanthes paniculata are collected from Dhamrai Dhaka, Bangladesh and was identified by the department of Botany, Jahangirnagar University, Savar, Dhaka, Bangladesh.
 Immediately after collection the leaves were thoroughly washed with water.
 Then the leaves were dried under shade for 2 days and were ground to coarse powder with a mechanical grinder.
-The powdered plant was extracted individually with ethanol and ether in a Soxhlet apparatus.
-The mixture was filtered and the filtrate was concentrated in Rota evaporator to yield semisolid mass.
+The powder was extracted individually with ethanol and ether in a Soxhlet apparatus.
+The mixture was filtered and the filtrate was concentrated by Rota evaporator to yield semisolid mass.
 The extracts were preserved in refrigerator till further use.

 Experimental animals

-The experiments of analgesic and antidepressant activities were conducted on Swiss albino mice of both sexes, aged 5-6 weeks, weighting about 20-30 gm.
-The mice were purchased from department of pharmacy, Jahangirnagar University.
-Before initiating the experiment, the mice were kept in standard environmental conditions (temperature: 23.0±2.0°C, relative humidity: 55-65% and 12 h light/12 h dark cycle) and had free access to feed and water ad libitum.
-The animals were acclimatized to laboratory condition for one week prior to experiments.
+Swiss albino mice of both sexes, aged 5-6 weeks, weighting about 20-30 gm were purchased from the department of Pharmacy of Jahangirnagar University, Savar, Dhaka, Bangladesh.
+Before initiating the experiment, the mice were kept in standard environmental conditions having temperature at 22.0±2.0°C, relative humidity at 55-65% and 12 h light/12 h dark cycle and had free access to feed and water ad libitum.
+The animals were acclimatized to laboratory condition for one week prior to experiments

+Ethical approval of experiment protocol

 All protocols for animal experiment were approved by the institutional animal ethical committee.

-In-vivo Analgesic Activity Evaluation
+Evaluation of in-vivo analgesic activity

 Acetic acid induced writhing test

 Acetic acid induced writhing method is an analgesic behavioral observation assessment method that demonstrates a noxious stimulation in mice.
-The method was described by Sharma et al 2010.
-50mg of crude ethanol extracts are triturated by the addition of small amount of suspending agent (Tween 80).
-Normal saline (0.9% NaCl) is slowly added to make the final volume up to 2.5ml.
+The experiment was carried out as described by Sharma et al 2010.
+Fifty mg of crude ethanol extracts are triturated by the addition of small amount of suspending agent (Tween 80).
+Normal saline (0.9% NaCl) was slowly added to make the final volume up to 2.5ml.
 To prepare the standard, indomethacin 10 mg was dissolved into 0.9% normal saline and made the volume up to 10 ml.
-For preparing control sample, tween 80 (1%) was mixed properly in the normal saline to make the volume up to 5 ml.
-The test samples, control (1% tween 80 in water) and standard (indomethacin) are administered orally with the help of a feeding needle at the beginning or the experiment.
-After 30 minutes, 0.7% acetic acid is injected intra-peritoneally to each of the animals of all the groups to create pain sensation.
-Then the animals are placed on an observation table.
-Approximately 5 minutes after the injection of acetic acid, a wave of contraction and elongation of abdominal musculature referred to as writhing is started and the number of writhing for the next 10 minutes are counted for each rat.
-Full writhing is not always accomplished by the animal, because sometimes the animals started to gibe writhing but they did not complete it.
+The control solultion, tween 80 (1%) was mixed properly in the normal saline to make the volume up to 5 ml.
+The test samples, control (1% tween 80 in water) and standard (indomethacin) were administered orally with the help of a feeding needle at the beginning or the experiment.
+After 30 minutes, 0.7% acetic acid was injected intra-peritoneally to each of the animals of all the groups to create pain sensation.
+Then the animals were placed on an observation table.
+Approximately 5 minutes after the injection of acetic acid, a wave of contraction and elongation of abdominal musculature referred to as writhing is started and the number of writhing for the next 10 minutes were counted for each rat.
+Full writhing was not always accomplished by the animal, because sometimes the animals started to gibe writhing but they did not complete it.
 This incomplete writhing is considered as half-writhing.
-Accordingly, two half-writhing is considered as one full writhing.
-The number of writhes in each treated group is compared to that o f a control group while indomethacin (10 mg/kg) is used as a reference substance (positive control).
-The percent inhibition (% analgesic activity) is calculated by the following equation.
+Accordingly, two half-writhing was considered as one full writhing.
+The number of writhes in each treated group was compared to that o f a control group while indomethacin (10 mg/kg) was used as a reference substance (positive control).
+The percent inhibition (% analgesic activity)was calculated by the following equation:

 % inhibition =[((A-B))/A] ×100